dJOS1475/FF_AD3_Klipper/README.md

 * Working LED lighting

 # NOTE:
-The Stepper Motors on this machine are kinda junk, I recomend replacing them if high accelerations are desired.
+The Stepper Motors on this machine are kinda junk, I recommend replacing them if high accelerations are desired.
-D